We administer online oral certification exams via Microsoft Teams video conference.

 Leader Task 3: Encourage constructive dialogue.

-Know why encouraging constructive dialogue is important.
+Know why constructive dialogue is important for teams.